zubkov-andrei/pg_profile/README.md

 track_functions = all/pl
 ```

-If you need statement statistics in reports, then database, mentioned in node connection string must have _pg_stat_statements_ extension configured.
+If you need statement statistics in reports, then database, mentioned in server connection string must have _pg_stat_statements_ extension installed and configured.
 Set *pg_stat_statements* parameters to meet your needs (see PostgreSQL documentation):

-* _pg_stat_statements.max_ - low setting for this parameter may cause some statements statistics to be wiped out before snapshot is taken.
+* _pg_stat_statements.max_ - low setting for this parameter may cause some statements statistics to be wiped out before sample is taken.
 Report will warn you if your _pg_stat_statements.max_ is seems to be undersized.
 * _pg_stat_statements.track = 'top'_ - _all_ value will affect accuracy of _%Total_ fields for statements-related sections of report.

+If CPU and filesystem statistics is needed, consider installing *pg_stat_kcache* extension.

 ## Installation